WhatsApp Image 2021 07 27 at 6.37.05 PM

 READ ALSO: VIDEO: US-based Nigerian Serial Inventor Disclaims ‘Dancing Robot’, Hits 350 US patents, 700 Globally

-Prime Business Africa got in touch with the serial inventor, Mr Uzoh early Wednesday morning to confirm the records and he said all 328 patents are “issued.”
+Prime Business Africa got in touch with the serial inventor, Mr Uzoh, early Wednesday morning to confirm the records and he said all 328 patents are “issued.”

 Most registered patent applications are officially recognised for their own sake for operational reasons, even before they are confirmed and issued, but Prime Business Africa confirmed all Uzoh’s 328 patents fully issued between 1978 and 2021.

-The abstract of Mr Uzoh’s latest patent,11,056,390, issued in June 2021, according to the USPTO Patent Full Text And Image Database, says it’s “A device and method of forming the device that includes cavities formed in a substrate of a substrate device, the substrate device also including conductive vias formed in the substrate.
+The abstract of Mr Uzoh’s latest patent, 11,056,390, issued in June 2021, according to the USPTO Patent Full Text And Image Database, says it’s “A device and method of forming the device that includes cavities formed in a substrate of a substrate device, the substrate device also including conductive vias formed in the substrate.
 Chip devices, wafers, and other substrate devices can be mounted to the substrate device.
 Encapsulation layers and materials may be formed over the substrate device in order to fill the cavities.”

-Uzoh is said be a genius of computing for having “revolutionalised: the technology world through his inventions.
+Uzoh is said to be a genius of computing for having “revolutionalised: the technology world through his inventions.
 He has co-written more than 40 publications.
 He was appointed inventor of the year in 2006 for his patent on the manufacturing process of an electrolytic interconnection structure on a chip of integrated circuit (USPTO 6.709.562), which became one of the most important patents in studying the science and technology of the field of semiconductors.

 A vias, in the context of building construction, deals with connecting structures or beacons of concrete.